lazarovttac/Tech-Blog/README.md

-# Tech-Blog
+# A Tech Blog
-A cool tech blog made for the Practical CSS Layout Course of Platzi.
+A cool tech blog made for the Practical CSS Layout Course at Platzi.